Have Questions? 855-984-2036

 Reducing the risk of ear infections involves maintaining good hygiene practices, managing allergies, and ensuring proper vaccinations and immunity.

 Practicing good hygiene, such as handwashing, avoiding contact with individuals who have ear infections, and avoiding exposure to contaminated water, can help prevent ear infections.
+Encourage regular handwashing, especially before meals and after returning home, to minimize the spread of germs.

 Managing allergies with medications and avoiding allergens can reduce the risk of allergy-related ear infections.
 Antihistamines, decongestants, and corticosteroids are viable options for the management of allergies.